 1918: In New York City.
 Arthur and Frances Landau Jaffa gave birth to Harry Victor Jaffa one of Leo Strauss’ first graduate students.

-1918: Birthdate of Marcus Klingberg.
-Born in Poland, Klingberg took refuge from the Nazis in the Soviet Union where he graduated from Medical School.
+1918: Birthdate of Marcus Klingberg the native of Poland who took refuge from the Nazis in the Soviet Union where he graduated from Medical School.
 After serving doctor with the Red Army during World War II, he moved to Israel in 1948.
 Eventually he would rise to a ranking position at the Israel Institute for Biological Research.
 In 1983 he was unmasked as leading agent for the Soviet Union.

 1919: Birthdate of Sir Zelman Cowen 19th Governor-General of Australia and active leader of the Melbourne Jewish Community.